swiftlang/swift-org-website/documentation/cxx-interop/index.md

 let tree = Tree(.Oak)
 ```

-Even though Swift has its own internal representation of the C++ type,
+Swift uses C++ types and
-it doesn't use any kind of indirection to represent a
+calls C++ functions directly, without any kind of indirection or wrapping.
-value of such type.
-That means that
-when you're creating a
+In the example shown above,
-`Tree` from Swift, Swift invokes the C++ constructor directly and stores
+Swift directly calls the C++ constructor for class `Tree`, and stores the
-the produced value directly into the `tree` variable.
+resulting object directly into the `tree` variable.

 ### Exposing Swift APIs to C++